TheKeyAuthor, United Kingdom TheKeyAuthor@gmail.com #TheKeyAuthor

 On its own, Baroness Kinnock's story would be dismissed by the authorities as utter nonsense.
 However, the book gives the context and there are, of course, other incidents as well: The Key?'s story is far greater than the sum of its parts.
 A quick look at the Fact Sheet gives you an idea as to why the authorities went to extremes to cover this up.
 The Leveson Inquiry complements my allegations; the following tweet about a Leveson discussion on a political programme confirms this: "Ofcom architect Lord Puttnam says Leveson has uncovered a 'banana republic': corrupt press, corrupt police, corrupt politicians #newsnight."
 My case shows that we can add corrupt state legal apparatus and corrupt legal regulation to that list.
 This is how it is in Britain and has been for years.
 I know corruption exists but it has gone too far when the state trades in children for its own benefit and covers it up.

 My family have suffered for years.
 My suffering has been so extreme that it must surely be deemed torture.
 My children have suffered and still are, and I consider the mother of my children a victim as well.
 I have fought to save my family but failed.
-Six years on and I am still fighting for justice.
+Eight years on and I am still fighting for justice.

 I have asked other institutions to intervene.
 I wrote to the German ambassador to the UK and the German government amongst others.
 European institutions have failed.
 It therefore falls upon the United Nations to uphold our hard fought principles of democracy, the rule of law and human rights.
 The UN must do what it knows it must: adhere to the admonition carved in stone on the world's most famous criminal court: “Defend the children of the poor & punish the wrongdoer.”